Name Profile

 Wake, Harold Owen

 Private 61633, 6th Battalion, The Queen's (Royal West Surrey Regiment): formerly 199301 Royal Army Service Corps.
 Died of wounds in France Saturday, 31st August 1918 aged 27.
-Born Paulersbury, Northampton, he also enlisted in Northampton.
+Born Paulersbury, Northampton, he enlisted in Northampton.
 Son of Owen George and Emily Wake, of 118, Loyd Road., Northampton.
+The Absent Voters List shows he was resident at 92, St. Leonards Road, Far Cotton, Northampton.

 Buried Daours Communal Cemetery Extension, France VIII.
 B. 42.

 Wakeford, Arthur G Private 3/10094, 1st Battalion, Northamptonshire Regiment.
 Killed in action in France Monday, 21st December 1914 aged 19.
+On that date the Battalion was transported on “omnibuses” to the front line at Vielle Chapelle and then marched to launch a night attack on trenches the enemy had captured near La Quinque Rue.
+The attack was successful but the Battalion suffered 60 casualties.
 Born in London, he enlisted in Northampton in August 1914 and went to the Western Front in October 1914.
 Son of C Wakeford of 26, Euston Road, Far Cotton, Northampton.
 Before joining up he was employed at Messrs.
 Sears and Company’s factory.

 Commemorated on Le Touret Memorial, Pas de Calais, France, Panel 28 to 30.